 - Withdrawn Money is Taxable.
 When capital is deducted from your annual income, it is not taxable as long as it remains within the RRSP.
 However, capital taken from the RRSP is fully taxable and must be added to your taxable income come tax time.

 - Withholding Tax.
 Taking capital from an RRSP and using it for something other than purchasing a home or retirement will lead to a withholding tax.
 This tax means you’ll only receive a portion of the sum you withdrew.
-Leaving you will have less money to cover debts and losing part of your savings to the government.
+Leaving you will have less money to cover debts, and you will lose part of your savings to the government.
 Making this an expensive option to pay off debt.

 The cost of using your RRSP – withholding tax